 |Income-Contingent Repayment (ICR)||Direct loan borrowers only|

 To determine your eligibility and to sign up for a new federal student loan repayment plan, contact your servicer(s).
-If you don't know who your servicer(s) is, go to the National Student Loan Data System (NSLDS), which is the central database for all federal student loan information.
+If you don't know who your servicer(s) is, go to the Federal Student Aid (FSA) website, which is the central database for all federal student loan information.

 Income-Based Repayment (IBR)

 IBR is a repayment option based on income and family size.
 For most, your maximum monthly IBR payment will be less than 10% of your income.
 IBR will also forgive any remaining debt after 25 years of qualifying payments, although the Internal Revenue Service may treat any forgiven loan amount as taxable income.
 Consult a tax professional.